PatrickHuembeli/QML-Course-UPC-2019/README.md

 ## Homework Restricted Boltzmann Machines (Patrick Huembeli)

 Homework will be the following:
 - The 'RBM' folder contains a fully working restricted Boltzmann machine and a dummy dataset that only contains strings of [1,0,1,0,...] and [0,1,0,1,...] which can be used as a training set for first tests.
+If you run `RBM_cleaned_runner.py` it should train on this simple dummy set.
 - Make the file `RBM_cleaned_runner.py` work on your computer and try to understand the code.
 - Test if the training worked well by sampling from the trained RBM.
 If you sample after training on this dummy data you should only get the strings [1,0,1,...] and [0,1,0,...] because this is the only data the RBM has seen.
 If you get other strings, your RBM is not trained perfectly.
-Increse for example epochs or lower the learning rate.
+This will happen at some point and this is totally normal.
+Try to improve the training and play with this file.

 **First assignment:**
 - Comment the code in `RBM_helper` and `RBM_cleaned_runner` as good as possible that other people can understand what it does.
 Everywhere in the code where you see the comment '#What does this code do?' you will have to add comments and put a pseudocode in your final report.
 Use clever names for your python functions to make references in the report that one can follow what you are referring to.